yunks128/pola-digital-twin/README.md

 For technical issues or questions:
 1. Check the browser console for error messages
-2. Verify your Gemini API key is correctly configured
+2. Verify your API keys are correctly configured in environment variables
 3. Ensure you're using a modern web browser
-4. Test with a local HTTP server rather than file:// protocol
+4. Use `npm start` for local development (do not open index.html directly)
+5. Verify both Gemini API and Google Maps API are enabled in Google Cloud Console

 ---